sqlmapproject/sqlmap/Usage.md

 If you want sqlmap to run as a batch tool, without any user's interaction  when sqlmap requires it, you can force that by using switch `--batch`.
 This will leave sqlmap to go with a default behaviour whenever user's input would be required.

+### Mark result fields containing binary values

+Option `--binary-fields`

+In cases of table content retrieval containing column(s) with binary values (e.g. column `password` with binary stored password hash values) it is possible to use option `--binary-fields` for proper handling.
+All those fields (i.e. table columns) are then retrieved and represented in their hexadecimal representation, so afterwards they could be properly processed with other tools (e.g. `john`).

 ### Force character encoding used for data retrieval

 Option: `--charset`